Discontinue a unit

 • the death of a family member

-• a family member suffered from a serious medical condition
+• a family member suffering from a serious medical condition

 • financial difficulties experienced by you or your family